-Would the project result in substantial adverse impacts associated with the provision of physically altered governmental facilities, new or physically altered governmental faci construction of which could cause environmental impacts, in order to maintain a service ratios, response times or other per objectives for any of the public services: f new or ed for new {Potentially} lities, the ^{Significant} significant acceptable Less-Than- Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact
+impa physi or p consi envin servi Id the project result in substantial adverse physical cts associated with the provision of new or ically altered governmental facilities, need for new physically altered governmental facilities, the truction of which could cause significant onmental impacts, in order to maintain acceptable ce ratios, response times or other performance ctives for any of the public services: Potentially Significant Impact Less-Than- Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact

 a.
-Fire protection? ×
+F Fire protection? ×

 b.
-Police protection? ×
+F Police protection? ×

 c.
-Schools? ×
+S Schools? ×

 d.
-Parks? ×
+F Parks? ×

 e.
-Other Public Facilities? ×
+(Other Public Facilities? ×